silash35/makilab/README.md

 The frontend package contains the main application.
 The manager interface where the employees and the administrator can manage the orders, the customers and etc.

+### next-common

+Common things between the frontend and the tracker package.

 ### tracker

 The tracker package is a example of site consuming the OpenSOM API, it provides a nice interface for clients track their service orders status.
 You can modify this project to use it as a real application for your business or make a new website that consumes the OpenSOM API.